vagabondHustler/subsearch/README.md

 ### Supported languages:

-These are the fully supported languages, but all languages [subscene](https://u.subscene.com/filter) offers as a filter will work, but searches for TV-shows might be slower, more results to filter trough.
+<p>These are the fully supported languages, but all languages [subscene](https://u.subscene.com/filter) offers as a filter will work, but searches for TV-shows might be slower, more results to filter trough.

 - Arabic,`ar`
 - Brazillian Portuguese, `pt_BR`